 Meet the coach or train at the correct time

-Arrive at Eskdale School and meet Mrs Scales and other Eskdale staff in the playground
+Arrive at Eskdale School and meet Mrs Bradley and other Eskdale staff in the playground

 Go into the hall to meet your form tutor and classmates